peteroupc/peteroupc.github.io/colorgen.md

         return ((449*c+3525)*c+6823.3)*c+5520.33
     END METHOD

 **Note:** Color temperature, as used here, is not to be confused with the division of colors into _warm_ (usually red, yellow, and orange) and _cool_ (usually blue and blue green) categories, a subjective division which admits of much variation.
+In the context of light sources, however, the lower the light's CCT, the _warmer_ the light appears, and the higher the CCT, the _cooler_.

 <a id=Color_Mixture></a>
 ### Color Mixture